YifanTong02/In-depth-Analysis-of-Toronto-Island-Ferry-Ticket-Counts/README.md

 -   `data` contains the data sources used in analysis including the raw data.
 -   `models` contains the model that used in this repo
--   `other\sketches` contains the sketch of the repo
+-   `other/sketches` contains the sketch of the repo
 -   `paper` contains the files used to generate the paper, including the reference bibliography file.
 -   `scripts` contains the R scripts used to simulate, download and clean data.